Red-misst/pir-sensor/README.md

 ## Abstract

 This document presents a comprehensive technical analysis of an IoT-based people counting and automatic lighting control system designed for intelligent space management.
-The system utilizes ultrasonic distance sensors coupled with a directional detection algorithm to accurately count individuals entering and exiting a monitored space.
+The system utilizes **ultrasonic distance sensors** coupled with a directional detection algorithm to accurately count individuals entering and exiting a monitored space.
 The primary function is automated lighting control: lights turn on when people are present and automatically turn off when the room becomes empty, providing significant energy savings and convenience.

+**Key improvements with ultrasonic sensors:**
+- **Precise distance measurement** (±3mm accuracy) vs simple motion detection
+- **Better directional detection** through distance-based algorithms
+- **Environmental stability** - unaffected by temperature, lighting, or air currents
+- **Stationary object detection** - works even when people aren't moving
+- **Configurable detection zones** - adjustable thresholds for different room sizes

 ## Table of Contents